wordtreefoundation/books/pseudo_biblical/The Chronicle of the Kings of England, 2nd Book - Robert Dodsley - 1744.md

 ---
+short_title: "2nd Book of the Chronicle of the Kings of England"
-short_title: The Second Book of the Chronicle of the Kings of England, Written in the Manner of the Ancient Jewish Historians
+title: "The Second Book of the Chronicle of the Kings of England, Written in the Manner of the Ancient Jewish Historians"
 author: Robert Dodsley
 pseudonym: Nathan Ben Saddi, "a priest of the Jews"
 year: 1744